Skip to Navigation Skip to Content

 How to calculate an entry score

-An entry score will be calculated using a student’s 80 best credits in up to five University Entrance subjects taken at Level 3 or above (including both achievement standards and unit standards).
+An entry score will be calculated using your 80 best credits in up to five approved University Entrance subjects taken at Level 3 or above (including only achievement standards).

 No more than 24 credits in any subject can be used in the entry score calculation.
 Credits will be weighted according to the level of attainment.

-If a student achieves fewer than 80 credits at Level 3 or above in up to five University Entrance subjects, the entry score will be based on the credits achieved.
+If you achieve fewer than 80 credits at Level 3 or above in up to five University Entrance subjects, the entry score will be based on the credits achieved.

 An entry score will be calculated by awarding points as follows: